Oregon Wrongful Death Claims FAQs

 - Motor vehicle accidents — accidental deaths involving car crashes, pedestrian accidents, bicycle injuries, motorcycle accidents, and large trucks.

 - Workplace accidents — when an accidental death occurs in the workplace, employers may be held liable for damages.
 There are many instances where you may be able to recover money damages, even if you are excluded from recovering from your employer by Oregon workers’ compensation laws.
-For example, if you were injured by:– Defective product such as a machine or manufacturing process
+For example, if you were injured by a defective product such as a machine or manufacturing process, including:

 – Exposure to a toxic substance